 - Capital maintenance and spending requirements for the foreseeable future

 - Working capital requirements to ensure that the business is properly capitalized and that the buyer has the capacity to maintain a good level of capitalization

 - The accounting practices of the business leading up to the sale

 In a share purchase, the buyer is also assuming the target company’s tax liabilities, including any undisclosed or unknown liabilities that may have resulted from improperly reporting some item of income in the past.
-Further, the CRA may assess the target company for additional taxes in the event that it disagrees with any of its previously submitted tax filings (including payroll, GST, and other tax filings), subject to the statute barred rules.
+Further, the CRA may assess the target company for additional taxes in the event that it disagrees with any of its previously submitted tax filings (including payroll, GST, and other tax filings), subject to the statute-barred rules.
 This means that any future tax issues of the target company will become the responsibility of the buyer so it is important for the buyer to gain comfort over the historic filing practices and positions of the target company.

-It may be possible to have the seller sign an agreement indemnifying the buyers from any future tax liabilities, however the CRA doesn’t recognize such indemnities so any future tax liabilities will still fall to the buyer, and then the buyer must go through the (often lengthy and un-effective) legal process to enforce the indemnity.
-A buyer’s best defense is to have a tax professional carry out due diligence procedures well in advance of the sale closing.
+It may be possible to have the seller sign an agreement indemnifying the buyers from any future tax liabilities, however, the CRA doesn’t recognize such indemnities so any future tax liabilities will still fall to the buyer, and then the buyer must go through the (often lengthy and un-effective) legal process to enforce the indemnity.
+A buyer’s best defence is to have a tax professional carry out due diligence procedures well in advance of the sale closing.